-In WW2, after a tank battle, a wounded Soviet tank commander is taken to the hospital.
+In WW2, after a tank battle, a wounded Soviet tank driver and mechanic is taken to the hospital.
 He suffers from amnesia and has severe burns on his body.
 He secretly believes he can communicate with any tank, as if the tank were human.
 After being returned to duty, the tank-man proves to be one of the best tank-men in his unit.
 Rumors about a new, invincible Nazi tank, circulate.
 It's said that a huge Nazi tank often appears out of nowhere on the battlefield and it destroys dozens of Soviet tanks.
 The mysterious enemy tank is nicknamed White Tiger by the Soviet soldiers.
 Our tank-man, Naydenov, is convinced that it was the White Tiger that destroyed his Soviet tank and he wants revenge.
 Naydenov is ordered to find and destroy the White Tiger.
 But how can one find and destroy a ghost of war?Written by

 Starts out as a perfectly good war flick and turns more and more surreal during the last thirty minutes.
 Or maybe I should say, it becomes a meditation over the meaning, the spirit, the essence of war.
 As a whole, White Tiger is like an episode of Twilight Zone filmed in the gritty philosophical manner of Tarkovsky - some faces and scenes almost appear like a nod to the protagonists of Stalker.
 It probably won't please those who watch this for the war part, and because marketed as a war movie, it probably fails to reach out those looking for the surreal and mystical.
 However, even if this film is an odd bag, it has the potential to leave a lasting impression on the viewer because the point it makes in the end (in the fireplace monologue scene) is utterly taboo-breaking with thoughts no Western-made WW2 films dared to express.
 8/10 for a few sluggish scenes towards the end.

 48 of 58 people found this review helpful.

 Was this review helpful to you?